csiro-robotics/shc_tutorials/troubleshooting.md

 ---

-**Problem:** When launching SHC, the hexapod movements are pretty slow and the hexapod seems to struggle.
+**Problem:** When launching SHC, the robot movements are pretty slow and the robot seems to struggle.

 **Solution:** Check the frequency of the state and command topics of joints by running the following two commands in the terminal and make sure they are in a similar range.
 (Ex:- 50Hz and 47Hz)